LoulouNoLegend/NieR-Automata_RPC/README.md

 # Nier Automata Rich Presence

+This project is based on [Crymachina RPC](https://github.com/Crymachina-modding/crymachina_rpc), using the commit published on december 4, 2023.
-This project was made by modifying the [Crymachina RPC](https://github.com/Crymachina-modding/crymachina_rpc) mod.
-Visit this page to know how it all works and maybe make your own RPC project!
+Visit this page to know how it all works! *(and maybe start your own RPC project)*

 Thanks to [Mashynn](https://github.com/KirigiriX) for helping me understand how Cmake works and also adapting the project to NieR! :)